JeffreyRobertLynch/glassbox-xai/README.md

 ## System Overview

-- **High Performance Benchmarks:** Dice: O.875, IoU 0.8.
+- **High Performance Benchmarks:** Dice: O.875, IoU: 0.8.
 These metrics reflect how closely the models' segmentation boundaries align with the expert ground truth segmentation boundaries.
 All three models are 100% accurate at detecting every lesion in the test set of 1000 images.
 - **Custom architecture:** U-Net with attention bottleneck.
 - **Model Variants** include precision-optimized (reduced false positives), recall-optimized (reduced false negatives), and balanced.
 - **Dataset**: ISIC 2018 – Task 1: Binary Segmentation, with established training, validation, and test partitions preserved for precise benchmarks.